AlaGrine/Toxic-Comment-Classification-with-Tensorflow/README.md

 Negative online behaviors, like toxic comments, are likely to make people stop expressing themselves and leave a conversation.

-Platforms are struggling to facilitate conversations in an effective way, leading many communities to limit or shut down user comments altogether.
+Platforms struggle to identify and flag potentially harmful or offensive online comments, leading many communities to restrict or shut down user comments altogether.

 ## Problem statement <a name="prbStatement"></a>

-We used a [Kaggle dataset](https://www.kaggle.com/competitions/jigsaw-toxic-comment-classification-challenge/data) containing 159,571 comments from Wikipedia’s talk page edits.
-These comments were labeled for toxic behaviour by human raters.
+[Kaggle](https://www.kaggle.com/competitions/jigsaw-toxic-comment-classification-challenge/data) issued a challenge to build a multi-label classification model that's able to detect different types of toxicity like threats, obscenity and insults, and thus help make online discussion more productive and respectful.

-Our goal is to build a multilabel classification model that’s capable of detecting different types of of toxicity like threats, obscenity, insults, and identity-based hate.
+The data for the problem is a dataset of 159,571 comments from Wikipedia’s talk page edits.
+These comments have been flagged for toxic behaviour by human reviewers.

 ## Installation <a name="installation"></a>

 This project requires Python 3 and the following Python libraries installed:

-`tensorflow` ,`pandas`, `numpy`, `scikit-multilearn`, `wordcloud`, `seaborn`, `matplotlib` and `googletrans`
+`tensorflow` ,`pandas`, `numpy`, `scikit-multilearn`, `wordcloud`, `seaborn`, `matplotlib`, `plotly` and `googletrans`

 ## File Descriptions <a name="file_descriptions"></a>